disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

     ![](images/M04/M4-EX2-T2-S13.png)

 14. This time, we'll schedule the deployment.
 To do so, select **Later** from the radial menu, and set the deployment time closest to your current time (ex.
-Your current time is 4:53 PM, select 5:00  PM. then select **Next.**
+Your current time is 4:53 PM, select 5:00  PM. then select **Next**.

     ![](images/M04/M4-EX2-T2-S14.png)

-15. Review any details and optionally add deployment notes, then select **Deploy.**
+15. Review any details and optionally add deployment notes, then select **Deploy**.

-16. If needed, administrators can change the time of or cancel a deployment from this screen by selecting the **Cancel Deployment** button, or by selecting the Run History tab, and selecting the three dots next to the Start time.
+16. If needed, administrators can change the time of or cancel a deployment from this screen by selecting the **Cancel Deployment** button, or by selecting the Run History tab and selecting the three dots next to the Start time.
 From here, you can also view the run information, such as any notes or comments.

     ![](images/M04/M4-EX2-T2-S16.png)